a1aurobindo/safetyzoneparkingservice/README.md

 ### Run Locally

-#### The .env file contains information regarding cognito client, the slot size, rate limiter configurations, server port.
+#### The .env file contains information regarding cognito client, the slot size, rate limiter configurations, server port, I will remove the secrets from this once testing is done

 The following guides illustrate how to run the service locally